gnokit/2b-assistant/README.md

 # Microwave Witch 🧙‍♀️

-The Microwave Witch is a conversational AI assistant developed using Ollama and a Vector DB (ChromaDB) to answer questions about microwave oven operation.
+The Microwave Witch is a conversational AI assistant developed using Ollama and ChromaDB to answer questions about microwave oven operation.
 The project aims to create a Retrieval Augmented Generation (RAG) application using the provided microwave oven instruction manual as the source of information.

-## Project Objectives

-1. Convert the microwave oven operation manual content into a question-answer (QA) format and store it in a SQLite3 database (see `generate_qa_pairs.py`).
-2. Process the QA records in the SQLite3 database to eliminate any useless or irrelevant information.
-3. Ingest the curated QA pairs into a Vector DB (ChromaDB) to enable efficient retrieval and generation (see `ingest_qa_pairs.py`).
-4. Develop a Streamlit-based user interface (UI) that allows users to interact with the Microwave Witch chatbot (see `chat.py`).

-## Features

-- Provides guidance on microwave usage, including cooking times, power levels, and techniques
-- Offers troubleshooting tips for common microwave issues
-- Suggests recipes and cooking methods for various food items
-- Answers questions about microwave features and functionality

 ## Getting Started

-1. Ensure you have Python 3.x installed on your system.
+1. Ensure you have Python 3.11.x installed on your system.
 2. Clone the repository and navigate to the project directory.
 3. Create a virtual environment using `venv` or your preferred tool, e.g., `python -m venv env`.
 4. Activate the virtual environment: